cescoffier/quarkus-openshift-workshop/docs/docs/transactions-orm.md

 long countAll = Hero.count();
 ```

-But we are missing a business method:
-we need to return a random hero.
+For our workshop we need returning a random hero.
 For that it's just a matter to add the following method to our `Hero.java` entity:

 ```java linenums="1"
 {{ insert('hero-service/src/main/java/io/quarkus/workshop/hero/Hero.java', 'docFindRandomHero') }}
 ```

 **NOTE**